A Republican Precinct Committeeman represents the GOP voters of his or her precinct at the County Republican Party level.

 When is the next election for Republican Precinct Committeemen?
 And how do I get on the ballot?

-Your next opportunity to run for Precinct Committeeman is in the 2012 Primary Election.
-The period to gather petition signatures is September 6, 2011 through December 5, 2011.
+Your next opportunity to run for Precinct Committeeman is in the 2014 Primary Election.
+The period to gather petition signatures is September 3, 2013 through December 2, 2013 (last day to file petitions).
 We have all the information on how to get on the ballot, including the required forms online here.

 What are the legal requirements?